noahehall/multicloud/providers/aws/services/mgmtGovernance/organizations.md

   - backup policies
   - tag policies
 - policy inheritance: attach a policy to:
-  - the organization roo: all OUs and accounts in the organization inherit that policy.
+  - the organization root: all OUs and accounts in the organization inherit that policy.
   - a specific OU: accounts that are directly under that OU or any child OU inherit the policy.
   - a specific account: it affects only that account.